 - 1/4 cup water + 2 tbsp. optional

-For a slightly soft yoked boiled egg, place the eggs in a large sauce pan and fill with water ensuring that the eggs are covered.
+- For a slightly soft yoked boiled egg, place the eggs in a large saucepan and fill with water ensuring that the eggs are covered.
 Cover with a lid and bring to a boil.
 Turn down the heat to medium and continue to let the eggs boil for about 3 minutes.
 Remove from heat and let the eggs sit in the hot water for another 5 minutes, covered.
-Drain and run the eggs under cooled water to stop the cooking process.
+Drain and run the eggs under cold water to stop the cooking process.

-To prepare the salad, first wash the vegetables.
-Remove the kale leaves from the stem and tear the leaves into bit size pieces, discarding the stem.
-Add the kale to a salad bowl along with the shredded cabbage, sliced cucumber, sliced radishes and shredded carrot.
+- To prepare the salad, first, wash the vegetables.
+Remove the kale leaves from the stem and tear the leaves into bite-size pieces, discarding the stem.
+Add the kale to a salad bowl along with the shredded cabbage, shredded carrot, and sliced cucumber and sliced radishes if using.

-To prepare the dressing mix all ingredients in a blender until well combined.
-Add the extra 2 tbsp. of water if you prefer a more runny texture.
+- To prepare the dressing mix all ingredients in a blender until well combined.
+Add the extra 2 tablespoons of water if you prefer a more runny dressing.